ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 validation checks
 <https://numpydoc.readthedocs.io/en/latest/validation.html#built-in-validation-checks>`_.

-Pydocstyle
+pydocstyle
 ----------

-`Pydocstyle`_ is a tool for checking the compliance of Python docstrings with `PEP 257`_.
+`pydocstyle`_ is a tool for checking the compliance of Python docstrings with `PEP 257`_.
 Its configuration can be defined in the :ref:`The \`\`pyproject.toml\`\` file`.
 By default, `Pydocstyle`_ matches all ``*.py`` files except those starting with ``test_*.py``.
 The default configuration should be enough for a PyAnsys project.